The Ultimate Alaska Travel Guide

-Between May and September you can take a cruise up the Inside Passage from Seattle or Vancouver to Alaska.
-Alternatively you can utilize the Alaska Marine Highway System.
+Between May and September, you can take a cruise up the Inside Passage from Seattle or Vancouver to Alaska.
+Alternatively, you can utilize the Alaska Marine Highway System.
 The Marine Highway starts in Bellingham, Washington, makes an international stop in Prince Rupert, BC, and connects the following communities by ferry: Akutan, Angoon, Chenega Bay, Chignik, Cold Bay, Cordova, False Pass, Haines, Homer, Hoonah, Juneau, Kake, Ketchikan, King Cove, Kodiak, Metlakatla, Petersburg, Port Lions, Sand Point, Seldovia, Sitka, Skagway, Tatitlek, Tenakee Springs, Unalaska/Dutch Harbor, Valdez, Whittier, Wrangell, and Yakutat.

 If you are not a US citizen you will need a visa or ESTA to visit Alaska as it is a part of the United States.
-Citizens of some countries are eligible to apply for the ESTA (visa waiver program), these countries include: Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, and UK.
+Citizens of some countries are eligible to apply for the ESTA (visa waiver program), these countries include Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, and the UK.
 Canadians are able to visit the USA visa-free.

 Alaska is known for having some of the best seafood in the world, what it’s not known to be is the culinary destination it really is.
 Here are some Alaskan staples to try: